AdobeDocs/support-resources.en/help/data-sheets/dme-standard.md

 ---
-title: Standard Support
+title: Standard Support for Adobe Creative Cloud and Adobe Document Cloud
-description: Adobe Experience Cloud Online Support Services provide limited access to phone support.
+description: Adobe provides a comprehensive range of technical resources to help support your business included as part of your Adobe enterprise subscription.
+Standard support includes 24x7 access to our self help support resources including articles on HelpX and engagement with other customers on Adobe Community.
 ---
-# Standard Support
+# Standard Support for Creative Cloud and Adobe Document Cloud

 ![icon](assets/OnlineBanner.png)